-Each year, we run a fundraising campaign, collecting donations from individuals, businesses, work groups, service organizations, events, etc. Learn more at UnitedWaySWMN.org/Campaign.
+We hold an annual fundraising campaign that collects donations from individuals, businesses, groups, organizations, and events.
+Learn more at UnitedWaySWMN.org/Campaign.

 Community Investment Process

-Throughout the year, funds raised are invested in local programs serving local people.
-Applications for program funding are reviewed by community volunteers to assess impact and be certain that your donation is invested well!
-Learn more at UnitedWaySWMN.org/CIG
+Campaign funds raised throughout the year are reinvested in local programs that serve the people in the local community.
+Community volunteers review applications for program funding to assess the impact and ensure your donation is invested well!
+Learn more at UnitedWaySWMN.org/CIG.

-The impact of your investment is seen throughout our service area, including increased access to:
+The impact of your investment is visible in our service area, as it helps increase access to the following:

 - Services that provide a safe environment.

-- Tools needed to assure children enter school developmentally on track.
+- Tools necessary to ensure children start school developmentally on track.

-- Programs that improve physical, emotional and mental fitness.
+- Programs that enhance physical, emotional, and mental fitness.

 Learn more at UnitedWaySWMN.org/CI